 If you get services at a beauty salon, you may be advised by a doctor but a nurse or someone else may actually do the procedure.
-At a clinic, you are much more likely to have a doctor – dermatologist or plastic surgeon – conduct your treatment.
+At a clinic, you are much more likely to have a doctor – dermatologist or plastic surgeon in Hong Kong – conduct your treatment.
 If you have any questions or queries about anything, they should be clarified with the consulting physician before the procedure.

 Providers are trained in each treatment.
 They understand the principles of each treatment so when a new technology comes out, and they may be slightly different, the company selling the machine will train them to use the new machine.
 The company has a vested interest in making sure their machine is used correctly.
 We also have continued medical education requirements so doctors will get together and share their knowledge all the time.

 Even simple procedures like lasers, botox and injectables can be dangerous.
 The substances we inject for fillers, especially near the nose, can cause blockages in blood vessels and people can lose the tip of their nose.
 Obviously, this is a major patient satisfaction concern.
 If the early symptoms are addressed, it’s avoidable so clients need to be aware of potential complications and their early symptoms.
-A good medical beauty provider should make you aware of any side effects or complications.
+A good medical beauty provider in Hong Kong should make you aware of any side effects or complications.